-The facilitator of a restorative meeting must remain impartial and listen to both sides in order to tease out facts, feelings and thoughts through a series of specific questions whilst referring to any witness statements that have been taken, as required.
-They would issue appropriate consequences as needed and restore relationships.
+The facilitator of a restorative meeting must remain impartial and listen to both sides in order to tease out facts, feelings and thoughts through a series of specific questions.
+They may also refer to any relevant witness statements that have been taken.
+The aim of this meeting is to restore relationships.
+A restorative meeting does not replace sanctions.